 The behaviour above is not a bug - it is a defined behaviour for mutable objects but it’s a very bad idea in almost all cases to assign default values to mutable objects.

-E.24.2 Guidance to language users
+6.22.2 Guidance to language users

 Ensure that it is not logically possible to reach a reference to a variable before it is assigned.
 The example above illustrates just such a case where the programmer wants to print the value of x but has not assigned a value to x – this proves that there is missing, or bypassed, code needed to provide x with a meaningful value at runtime.

-E.25 Operator Precedence/Order of Evaluation [JCW]
+6.23 Operator Precedence and Associativity [JCW]

-E.25.1 Applicability to language
+6.23.1 Applicability to language

 Python provides many operators and levels of precedence so it is not unexpected that operator precedence and order of operation are not well understood and hence misused.
 For example: